-7.6.2 ADJUSTMENT
+7.6.2 ADJUSTMENT GE SB-12

-If the adjustable link is installed, its length should be set, before installing, at 6 3/8 inches, between pin centers.
+If a new adjustable link is installed, its length should be set, before installing, at 6.375 inches, between pin centers.

 After installing a new switch, its operation should be checked.
 Viewing the switch from above, the contacts toward the front of the breaker are normally the "B" contacts.
 Even if a special switch is used, it is always the case that the first two stages nearest the crank have the "B" contacts to the front, and the "A" contacts towards the back.
 "A" contacts are closed when the breaker is closed.
 "B" contacts are closed when the breaker is open.